1. What is docetaxel?

 These side effects can usually be managed and those described here will not affect everyone.

-If you are concerned about any side effects, regardless of whether they are listed here, talk to your chemotherapy nurse or cancer specialist (oncologist) as soon as possible.
+If you’re concerned about any side effects, regardless of whether they are listed here, talk to your chemotherapy nurse or treatment team.

-If you are being given other chemotherapy or anti-cancer drugs with docetaxel, you may have additional side effects from these drugs.
+If you have other chemotherapy drugs or targeted therapy with docetaxel, you may also have side effects from these drugs.

 Common side effects